West Texas Speech

 Rehabilitative Therapy:

-Whether it be the result of traumatic brain injury, stroke, brain tumor, dementia, epilepsy, surgical treatments, medications, radiation treatments, or neurological disorders such as Parkinson’s disease, our therapists will develop personalized exercises and techniques to improve your quality of life.
+Whether caused by a traumatic brain injury, stroke, tumor, dementia, epilepsy, surgery, medications, radiation, or neurological disorders such as Parkinson’s disease, our therapists provide personalized exercises and strategies to improve your quality of life.

 Orofacial Myofunctional Disorders: